-I started using Epsom salts last year after I injured my knee in a hope that it will speed up my recovery.
-I’ve heard that using Epsom salts helps to reduce joint aches and it’s supposed to be great for injury recovery too.
+I’ve used Epsom salts for the first time many years ago after I injured my knee in a hope that it will speed up my recovery.
+I heard that using Epsom salts helps to reduce joint aches and it’s supposed to be great for injury recovery too.
 So they say.
 Epsom salts are claimed to have some other benefits too but how much truth is behind these claims actually?

 I haven’t thought much about it when I first started using them, but after receiving a PR sample of Westlab Epsom Salt I decided to do some research and learn more about these salts.
-If you read on you will find out interesting things about Epsom salts which you didn’t know before.
-You will also find out what I thought about Westlab Epsom salts and where to buy them from.
+Read on to find out everything you need to know about Epsom salts, including their benefits, uses and whether you should be using them.
+In this post, you will also find out what I thought of Westlab Epsom salts and where to buy them from.

 What is Epsom salt actually?

 Epsom salts or Epsom salt is a type of ‘salt’ originating from English town of Epsom where mineral water used to be boiled down, leaving magnesium sulphate or Epsom salt behind.
 It’s interesting that many people add ‘s’ at the end of the word but it’s actually just one kind of salt, there are not many different types of salt in it.

 Epsom salt uses and benefits

 Epsom salt has been used for hundreds of years in the belief that it helps to relieve painful joints, ease muscle aches and even draw out toxins out of the body.

 Some people have been using it to detox their bodies and aid their weight loss programme while others have been using it to treat skin conditions such as eczema and psoriasis.